Sound! Euphonium: Novels

 Sound!
 Euphonium is a 319-page novel written by Ayano Takeda, and features cover art drawn by Nikki Asada.
 Takarajimasha published the novel on December 5, 2013.
 Two sequel novels were released on March 5 and April 4, 2015.
 In addition, a short story collection was released on May 25, 2015.
-In 2016, a spin-off novel was released in two volumes on August 4 and September 6.
+In 2016, a spin-off novel about Rikka High School Marching Band was released in two volumes on August 4 and September 6.
 Another spin-off novel was released on October 6, 2016.
-A two-part sequel to the novels was released in August and October 2017; the story takes place in Kumiko's second year and Mizore's third year of high school.
+A two-part sequel to the novels was released on August 26 and October 5, 2017; the story takes place in Kumiko's second year and Mizore's third year of high school.
 Another short story collection was released on April 5, 2018.
 Two follow-up novel volumes focused on Kumiko's third and final year on high school were released in April and May 2019.
+Another volume, portraying the graduation of the band seniors, was released on February 13, 2021.
+Another short story collection was released on June 27, 2024.

 Yen Press released the first volume of the novel series in English in June 2017.

 Manga

 A manga adaptation of the first novel illustrated by Hami was serialized on the Kono Manga ga Sugoi!
 Web website between November 28, 2014 and October 30, 2015.
 Takarajimasha published three tankōbon volumes between April 3 and November 20, 2015.
-A manga adaptation of the second novel followed, and the first volume was released on September 8, 2016; the second volume was released on October 11, 2016.
-A manga adaptation of the third novel followed; the first volume was released July 20, 2017, and the second volume on August 26, 2017.
+A manga adaptation of the second novel followed, and was serialized between January 15 and September 16, 2016; the first volume was released on September 8, 2016, and the second on October 11, 2016.
+A manga adaptation of the third novel followed, and was serialized between October 21, 2016 and July 21, 2017; the first volume was released on July 20, 2017, and the second volume on August 26, 2017.

 Anime

-Season 1
+Television series

 A 13-episode anime television series adaptation of the first volume of the novel series, directed by Tatsuya Ishihara, written by Jukki Hanada, and produced by Kyoto Animation, aired in Japan between April 8 and July 1, 2015.
 Naoko Yamada served as series production director.
 The opening theme is "Dream Solister" by True, and the ending theme is "Tutti!" (トゥッティ！) by Tomoyo Kurosawa, Ayaka Asai, Moe Toyota, and Chika Anzai.
 The ending theme for episode 8 is a trumpet and euphonium duet version of "Ai o Mitsuketa Basho" (愛を見つけた場所) and the ending theme for episode 13 is a wind orchestra version of "Dream Solister".
-The anime is licensed by Ponycan USA in North America, and by Anime Limited in the United Kingdom.
+Crunchyroll streamed the series.
 The seventh DVD/BD volume, released on December 16, 2015, bundled an original video animation (OVA) episode titled "Ready, Set, Monaka" (かけだすモナカ, Kakedasu Monaka).
-Kyoto Animation produced an anime film retelling the events of the television series, which premiered on April 23, 2016.
+Kyoto Animation produced an anime film retelling the events of the television series, Sound!
+Euphonium: The Movie – Welcome to the Kitauji High School Concert Band, which premiered on April 23, 2016.